-- 1. The procedure for e-Voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - Only those Members/ shareholders, who will be present in the AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
+- 1. The procedure for e-Voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - 2.
+Only those Members/ shareholders, who will be present in the AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
 Members who have voted through Remote e-Voting will be eligible to attend the AGM.
 However, they will not be eligible to vote at the AGM. - 4.
 The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote e-voting.

-INSTRUCTIONS FOR MEMBERS FOR ATTENDING THE AGM THROUGH VC/OAVM:
+INSTRUCTIONS FOR MEMBERS FOR ATTENDING THE AGM THROUGH VC/OAVM ARE AS UNDER:

 - 1. Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
-Members may access the same at https://www.evoting.nsdl.com under shareholders/members login by using the remote e-voting credentials.
-The link for VC/OAVM will be available in shareholder/members login where the EVEN of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush.
-Further, members can also use the OTP based login for logging into the e-Voting system of NSDL. - 2.
+Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
+After successful login, you can see link of "VC/OAVM" placed under "Join meeting" menu against company name.
+You are requested to click on VC/OAVM link placed under Join Meeting menu.
+The link for VC/OAVM will be available in Shareholder/Member login where the EVEN of Company will be displayed.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.
 Members are encouraged to join the Meeting through Laptops for better experience. - 3.
 Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
-Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to fluctuation in their respective network.
-It is therefore recommended to use stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Members who need assistance before or during the AGM, can contact NSDL on 1800 1020 990 / 1800 224 430 / evoting@ nsdl.co.in. - 6.
-Members who would like to express their views/ask questions may register themselves as a speaker by sending their request at least 7 days prior to Meeting from their registered email address mentioning their name, DP ID and Client ID/ folio number, PAN, mobile number at ket\sd@kolsitegroup.com.
-Only those Members who have registered themselves as a speaker will be allowed to express their views/ask questions during the AGM.
-The Company reserves the right to restrict the number of speakers depending on the availability of time for the AGM.
-Members may also submit their queries / questions etc. in advance at least 48 hours prior to the meeting at ket\sd@kolsitegroup.com.
+Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches - 5.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at ket\sd@kolsitegroup.com the same will be replied by the company suitably.